hichlab/rcptt-reporting/README.md

 # rcptt-reporting
 ## Custom reports for RCPTT

-This plugin is not finished since no report is implement yet.
-However, the plugin configuration should be complete.
+This plugin provides a simple example of an RCPTT report generator which can be used to create custom reports.